-When I say “tracking” I mean that you have a set of meaningful measurements that you are reviewing with your team on at least a monthly basis.
-You may have multiple Excel spreadsheet or Google Sheets that you are using to keep track of all sorts of critical metrics.
+When I say “tracking” I mean that you have a set of meaningful measurements that you review with your team on at least a monthly basis.
+These measurements are helping to give you a clear picture of where your business is headed.

-If you’re not tracking KPIs, I would encourage you to do so ASAP.
+Note: If you’re not tracking KPIs, I would encourage you to do so ASAP.
+We've seen this one simple exercise help to drive significant improvements of profit.
 If you need help determining which KPIs to track, please contact us and we can help.
+Just click on the button at the bottom of this post.

 For example, last week we helped a $12M manufacturing company determine the right KPIs based on their strategic plan.

-Now for those of you who have a list of KPIs that you are religiously loading into an Excel doc on a weekly or monthly basis, I’ve got news for you.
+Now for those of you who have a list of KPIs that you are religiously loading into Excel on a weekly or monthly basis, I’ve got news for you.
 This could seriously hurt your business and is certainly eating up too much valuable time.
+There is a better way.

 You may ask, "Why, I’m looking at the critical numbers of my business at least monthly ensuring we’re heading in the right direction".